spacetelescope/mast-match/readme.md

 ## How to Win

-The first player to win 10 science points by completing their Science Goal Cards wins the game.
+The first player to earn **20 science points** by completing their Science Goal Cards wins the game.

 ## Starting the Game